jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

     }
 ```

+- run the application to see if it is working by entering the following command into the terminal.
+Make sure
+you are in the project root directory that contains the manage.py file.

+    python manage.py runserver

+- You can now go to a browser and visit localhost:8000 to view the website.
+You are ready to develop the views
+and functionality you want.
+One important feature of django is the models, which is described below.
+### DJANGO MODELS ###

+Once the database is set up properly by simply entering the connection information into the development.py
+settings file, you can start using the models to build the database.

 Models are used as an interface between SQL and your web application.
-You should create models for db tables that
+You should create models for db tables where
-are used in the webapp.
+the data is used on the website.
 Here is an example of a simple model, which would be placed in the /apps/base/models.py file

 ```python
 from django.db import models